vserova/book/pages/ch_res.md

     MT_LOCK MT_LOCK_cxx2c (CRWLock* lock, bool pass_ownership = false)

-declared in [connect/ncbi\_core\_cxx.hpp](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/include/connect/ncbi_core_cxx.hpp), which converts an object of class <span class="nctnt ncbi-class">CRWLock</span> into a C object <span class="nctnt ncbi-type">MT\_LOCK</span>.
-The latter can be used as an argument to [CORE\_SetLOCK()](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CORE_SetLOCK) for setting the global `CORE C MT-lock`, used by a low level code, written in C. Note that passing 0 as the lock pointer will effectively create a new internal <span class="nctnt ncbi-class">CRWLock</span> object, which will then be converted into <span class="nctnt ncbi-type">MT\_LOCK</span> and returned.
-This object gets automatically destroyed when the corresponding <span class="nctnt ncbi-type">MT\_LOCK</span> is destroyed.
-If the pointer to <span class="nctnt ncbi-class">CRWLock</span> is passed a non <span class="nctnt ncbi-var">NULL</span> value then the second argument can specify whether the resulting <span class="nctnt ncbi-type">MT\_LOCK</span> acquires the ownership of the lock, thus is able to delete the lock when destructing itself.
+declared in [connect/ncbi\_core\_cxx.hpp](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/source/include/connect/ncbi_core_cxx.hpp), which converts an object of class `CRWLock` into a C object `MT_LOCK`.
+The latter can be used as an argument to [CORE\_SetLOCK()](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=CORE_SetLOCK) for setting the global `CORE C MT-lock`, used by a low level code, written in C. Note that passing 0 as the lock pointer will effectively create a new internal `CRWLock` object, which will then be converted into `MT_LOCK` and returned.
+This object gets automatically destroyed when the corresponding `MT_LOCK` is destroyed.
+If the pointer to `CRWLock` is passed a non `NULL` value then the second argument can specify whether the resulting `MT_LOCK` acquires the ownership of the lock, thus is able to delete the lock when destructing itself.

 #### CONNECT Library in C++ Code

 ##### Setting LOG

-To set up the `CORE C logger` to use the same logging format of messages and destination as used by <span class="nctnt ncbi-class">CNcbiDiag</span>, the following sequence of calls may be used:
+To set up the `CORE C logger` to use the same logging format of messages and destination as used by `CNcbiDiag`, the following sequence of calls may be used:

     CORE_SetLOG(LOG_cxx2c());
     SetDiagTrace(eDT_Enable);